PoisotLab/ms_metaweb_transfer/manuscript.md

-![Left: effect of varying the cutoff for probabilities to be considered non-zero on the number of unique links and on $\hat{L}$, the probabilistic estimate of the number of links assuming that all interactions are independant.
+![Left: effect of varying the cutoff for probabilities to be considered non-zero on the number of unique links and on $\hat{L}$, the probabilistic estimate of the number of links assuming that all interactions are independent.
 Right: effect of varying the cutoff on the number of disconnected species, and on network connectance.
 In both panels, the grey line indicates the cutoff $\rho = TK$ that resulted in the first species losing all of its